the-innovation-circuit/airtable-forms-proxy/README.md

 It's important to note, that you will want to avoid a new page being opened on submit as this will return a JSON object.

-Our version of the proxy is hosted at `redacted`.
+Our version of the proxy is hosted on Vercel.
 For non-HQ projects, we recommend your own deployment on Vercel with your own Airtable API key as the `AIRTABLE` environment variable.

 Happy hacking!